Rejoice with them that do rejoice, and weep with them that weep. Romans 12:15

 Manfred mentioned that he stopped by your place and you have been on my mind ever since.
 This is very hard for all of us that knew and loved Hans.
 I am honored by your tears.
 Please tell your boys that Hans thought a great deal of them.
-He wished there were more boys like yours out there.
+He often said he wished there were more boys like yours out there.

 I want you to know that, while our hearts are so very, very heavy, we do not grieve as those who have no hope.
 Tomorrow is Easter Sunday and all I can think about is that someday, maybe soon, Hans will come up out of that hole we planted him in and he will be physically raised with a brand new, unbroken, perfect body that can never die.
 These are the facts of the resurrection.
 I know you know this.
 I just want you to know that I have found that Jesus can be trusted to do what he says he will do.

 Here are the facts – God’s Word the Bible is very clear: To be absent from the body is to be present with the Lord.
 The moment life went out of Hans’ body, he was taken immediately into the presence of God – no waiting, no further payment or cleansing required.
 That’s because Jesus paid it all and it is finished.
 When the Lord Jesus returns he will bring Hans with him.
 Hans is not dead – he is very much alive and having a wonderful, beautiful time right this very minute.
 We will see him again and we know exactly where he is.
 He has left our home and gone on ahead to his eternal home.
 We know this because Hans believed what God says about sin and how to be saved from it.